 Gail Hunter/Raizell Slobodsky

-This workshop is for early childhood educators who work in child care centres, before and after school programs, home child care, full day kindergarten, drop in centres, clinics or in any other capacity working with children and families.
-In this interactive workshop participants will discuss the concept of ‘stress’, identify triggers of stress, the impact stress has on well-being and on their professional practice.
-We will delve into direct and indirect strategies that will support ECEs in creating collegial, supportive, and productive work environments.
-The discussion will encompass exploration of strategies such as self-reflection, strengthening professional relationships, communication with children and families and importance of ‘self’.
+This workshop for early childhood educators who work in child care centres, before and after school programs, home child care, full day kindergarten, drop in centres, clinics or in any other capacity working with children and families.
+In this interactive workshop participants discuss the concept of ‘stress’, identify triggers of stress, the impact stress has on well-being and on their professional practice.
+We delve into direct and indirect strategies that will support ECEs in creating collegial, supportive, and productive work environments.
+The discussion encompasses exploration of strategies such as self-reflection, strengthening professional relationships, communication with children and families and importance of ‘self’.

 Bernice Cipparrone McLeod/Safra Najeemudeen

 Diversity, inclusion and equity continue to be of paramount relevance to the field of education particularly with recent emigration and immigration issues across the globe.
 How are educators using environments that are rich in diversity to help facilitate children’s cultural growth?
-Beyond flesh coloured crayons, pictures representing diversity and holiday celebrations, educators will benefit from critically reflecting on their own assumptions, cultural beliefs and values which influence their practice when working with culturally diverse children and families.
+Beyond flesh coloured crayons, pictures representing diversity and holiday celebrations, educators benefit from critically reflecting on their own assumptions, cultural beliefs and values which influence their practice when working with culturally diverse children and families.

 Lori Huston/Roxanne Loon/Rita Winter-Duncan